-The LPC2131/2/4/6/8 I2C interfaces are byte oriented, and have four operating modes: master transmitter mode, master receiver mode, slave transmitter mode and slave receiver mode.
+The LPC2101/02/03 I2C interfaces are byte oriented, and have four operating modes: master transmitter mode, master receiver mode, slave transmitter mode and slave receiver mode.

-The I2C interfaces complie with entire I2C specification, supporting the ability to turn power off to the LPC2131/2/4/6/8 without causing a problem with other devices on the same I2C-bus (see "The I2C-bus specification" description under the heading "Fast-Mode", and notes for the table titled "Characteristics of the SDA and SCL I/O stages"

-for F/S-mode I2C-bus devices" in the microcontrollers datasheet).
-This is sometimes a useful capability, but intrinsically limits alternate uses for the same pins if the I2C interface is not used.
+The I2C interfaces comply with entire I2C specification, supporting the ability to turn power off to the LPC2101/02/03 without causing a problem with other devices on the same I2C-bus (see "The I2C-bus specification" description under the heading "Fast-Mode".
+This can be a useful capability but intrinsically limits alternate uses for the same pins if the I2C interface is not used.
 Seldom is this capability needed on multiple I2C interfaces within the same microcontroller.

-Table 104: I2C Pin Description
+Table 117: I 2 C Pin Description

 Pin Туре Description

 SDA0,1 Input/Output I 2 C Serial Data.

 SCL0,1 Input/Output I 2 C Serial Clock.